cbare/cbare.github.io/_posts/2019-05-31-multi-omic-studies.md

 ## Etc.

-Other studies along the same lines include: [The future of individualized health maintenance][5], [Integration of gut microbiome, host biomarkers, and urine metabolome data reveals networks of interactions associated with distinct clinical phenotypes][3], and the NIH's [All of Us][11]
+Other studies along the same lines include: [The future of individualized health maintenance][5], [Integration of gut microbiome, host biomarkers, and urine metabolome data reveals networks of interactions associated with distinct clinical phenotypes][3] (aka the China-Denmark study after the affiliations of the authors), and the NIH's [All of Us][11]

 [1]: https://www.ncbi.nlm.nih.gov/pubmed/28714965